 This work was supported by a University of Nottingham International Research Excellence Scholarship and the National Institute for Health Research (NIHR).
 This article presents independent research funded by the NIHR under its Programme Grants for Applied Research Programme (reference RP-PG 0109-10020).
 The views expressed in this article are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health.
 NND, TC and LS are members of the UK Centre for Tobacco and Alcohol Studies (UKCTAS), a UKCRC Public Health Research Centre of Excellence.
-Funding from the British Heart Foundation, Cancer Research UK, the Economic and Social Research Council, the Medical Research Council and the National Institute of Health Research, under the auspices of the UK Clinical Research Collaboration, is gratefully acknowledged.
-T.C. is also a member of the NIHR National School for Primary Care Research.
+The UKCTCS receives core funding from the British Heart Foundation, Cancer Research UK, Economic and Social Research Council, Medical Research Council and the Department of Health under the auspices of the UK Clinical Research Collaboration.
+TC is also a member of the NIHR National School for Primary Care Research.

 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.